gristlabs/grist-core/README.md

 HOME_PORT           | port number to listen on for REST API server; if set to "share", add API endpoints to regular grist port.
 PORT                | port number to listen on for Grist server REDIS_URL           | optional redis server for browser sessions and db query caching GRIST_SNAPSHOT_TIME_CAP       | optional.
-Track saved version per hour, day, week, month, year, and number of times a version  Usage: {"hour": 25, "day": 32, "isoWeek": 12, "month": 96, "year": 1000}
+Define the caps for tracking buckets.
+Usage: {"hour": 25, "day": 32, "isoWeek": 12, "month": 96, "year": 1000}
 GRIST_SNAPSHOT_KEEP           | optional.
-How many Snapshot versions should be kept
+Number of recent snapshots to retain unconditionally for a document, regardless of when they were made

 Sandbox related variables: